 Safety - Provides a strategy for City Staff, residents, developers, and business owners to effectively address natural and man-made hazards, including seismic and geological issues, flood hazards, fire hazards and disaster preparedness, response and recovery.
 The policies and action items provide the community with a primary goal to create a community that is minimally at risk and that responds quickly, effectively, and efficiently to hazards.

-Economic Development - provies an oppurtunity for El Centro to strtegically position the City to resume growth by taking advantage of the larger globalization forces that are shaping the economy of Southern California and the US Mexico border area.
+Economic Development - Provides an opportunity for El Centro to strategically position the City to resume growth by taking advantage of the larger globalization forces that are shaping the economy of Southern California and the U.S. Mexico border area.

-Public Facilities - The purpose of the Public Facilities Element is to ensure that sufficient levels of public services are provided as El Centro develops.
+Public Facilities - Ensures that sufficient levels of public services are provided as El Centro develops.
 It addresses several public services including Parks and Recreation, Education, Police, Cultural, Civic, Fire, Water, and Sewer services.